Weser: Hann. Münden – Cuxhaven 11 days

-On this leg, your ride takes you through little villages filled with red brick houses before you arrive in Verden, famous for its horses.
-Photo opportunities abound among the broad meadows, windmills, and occasional farmhouses.
+Your ride takes you through little villages filled with red brick houses before you arrive in Verden, famous for its horses.
+There are many photo opportunities among the broad meadows, windmills, and occasional farmhouses.

 8. day Verden - Bremen 56 km (35 miles)